majze/C-Sharp-Guide/README.md

 ### methods.cs
 Covers methods outside Main() and passing variable between them.
 If statements as well as for and while loops are mentioned.
 Briefly shows different exceptions for the try catch block.

+### TicTacToe.cs
+Console game where 2 players compete to win.
+Uses 2D arrays to keep track of variables as well as some sloppy logic to check them.

 ## Section 2 - Classes
 ### classes (contains Person.cs && Program.cs)
 Example person class goes over methods, properties, constructors, and destructors